 The moral of this story though is that when your work gives you warm, fuzzy and inspired feelings you know you’re on to something good, and the Girl Effect has been that and so much more to date. #Grateful to get paid to do what I love AND be able to do my bit to change the world in the process.

 Guess who made it onto BET’s 10 Inspirational South African Women to Know list…me that’s who!
 Being honored by BET and in the company of legends like Lira, Bonang Matheba, Nandi Mngoma, and Lebo Mashile is actually somewhere on a bucket list I made once.
 So thank you BET for making this little African girl’s day!

-nd the biggie fort the night an Honors Award for Best Publisher – EYEWITNESS NEWS!
+nd the biggie for the night an Honors Award for Best Publisher – !

 Beating out the biggest news websites in the country for this accolade was such a thrill for the small but amazingly talented and committed EWN team.
 As the digital content (mama) manager that watches over just how hard they work to push the envelope every day, I couldn’t be any prouder!

 So proud of my BET News family!
 We won the Walter Cronkite Award For Excellence In Journalism for our body of US elections 2012 coverage including, the Second Coming documentary and coverage of the conventions and election night.
 If you’ll remember I worked as a researcher , PA and social media activations person for the live shows at BET News for the duration of the elections.

 Read more about the award here.

 On a side note: since I suggested we enter this award I’m especially chuffed with my contribution to this happening 🙂